 When Should You Test Your Water?

 Ideally, you should check your water for contamination at least once a year.
-However, there are certain issues which can increase the risk of water problems.
+However, certain issues can increase the risk of water problems.
 So, it might be a good idea to order a test if your area has had:

 - Heavy rains or storms